 Can lumber from your forms be re-used?
 Choose a form design that uses lumber you can recycle, such as 2 by 12s for floor joists or plywood for other concrete jobs.

 Have you worked out lengths of the mudsill lumber so you will know where to place anchor bolts when pouring concrete?
-Also, are you thoroughly familiar with the plans & foundation requirements for later phases of construction, such as pipe runs, hold-downs for wall framing, & insulation details?
+Also, are you thoroughly familiar with the plans and foundation requirements for later phases of construction, such as pipe runs, hold-downs for wall framing, and insulation details?

 And don’t forget to think about the future: Will you want to expand up ward someday?
 It may be worth the extra effort to build the foundation for two stories instead of one.

-In addition to general carpentry & garden tools, the following are often needed in foundation work.
+In addition to general carpentry and garden tools, the following are often needed in foundation work.

 - A water level, builder’s level, or transit for leveling points far away from each other.
-(For small additions, you can use a level & a long, straight board.)
+(For small additions, you can use a level and a long, straight board.)